For a holiday centered around love, Valentine’s Day conjures up a lot of mixed emotions.

 Use email marketing software to email your customers and share your themed promotions on social media, urging followers to share with their friends and tag them.
 (If you don’t know about Galentine’s Day, read more here.)

 Email marketing software that turns occasionals into regulars

-Valentine’s Day can get a bad rap for being all about grand romantic gestures: the elaborate meal at the four-star restaurant, the pricey piece of jewelry, the giant bouquet of red roses (sent to your sweetie’s office for extra envy inducement).
+Valentine’s Day can get a bad reputation for being all about grand romantic gestures: the elaborate meal from a four-star restaurant, the pricey piece of jewelry, the giant bouquet of red roses.

 Perhaps the most important relationship in life is the one you have with yourself, so encourage your customers to be good to themselves on a day they otherwise might dread.

 Encourage your followers to post a selfie (or photo of just themselves) on social media and ask them to share one way they’re planning to be kind to themselves on Valentine’s Day.
-Offer them the opportunity to treat themselves with a special sale when they flash their selfie in your store.
+Offer them the opportunity to treat themselves with a special sale, redeemable in the way they feel most comfortable.